MichaelCurrin/badge-generator/docs/usage.md

 - http://localhost:8080/badge-generator/

 The Vue Router package handles navigation for us.
 For links outside of the navbar, search for use of `baseUrl` in the codebase.

+### Debugging

+For debugging, start the server and then launch the Firefox task under the **Debugger** pane in VS Code.
+This will open a new window and attach to the server, so you can set breakpoints.

 ## Fix